 Filmmakers of all skill levels are encouraged to submit.
 The Southeast Asia Center Film Festival (“SEACFF”) will consider for inclusion in the Festival all eligible films that have been submitted by the deadline and that are about the Southeast Asian experience.

-We will prioritize short films 1-45 minutes long, but will also consider full-length films.
+For this year, we are only accepting short films 1-30 minutes long.
 Narrative, documentary, and experimental films are welcome and there is no limitation on the number of different film submissions you may make.

-All selection decisions are at the sole and absolute discretion of SEACFF, and are final and non-reviewable.
-SEACFF is not required to provide any feedback, comments or reasons, or any other information, regarding the selection or non-selection of any submitted Film or the process by which Films are or have been selected.
+All selection decisions are at the sole and absolute discretion of SEAxSEA, and are final and non-reviewable.
+SEAxSEA is not required to provide any feedback, comments or reasons, or any other information, regarding the selection or non-selection of any submitted Film or the process by which Films are or have been selected.

-SEACFF will notify by December 31, 2017 all applicants who have been selected to participate in the Festival.
-All applicants who are not selected to participate in the Festival will be contacted by email on or around January 12th, 2018.
+SEAxSEA will notify by December 1, 2018 all applicants who have been selected to participate in the Festival.
 SEACFF will contact applicants using the contact information provided in the FilmFreeway registration form.
 It is the applicant's responsibility to provide correct and functional contact information.
 SEACFF is not responsible for any failed attempts to contact applicants using the contact information provided.